mitin001/transcriber/blog/books/lindsay-gibson/2019/01-your-eip.md

 > Emotionally immature people don’t regulate their self-esteem and emotional stability well on their own.
 They need others to keep them on an even keel by treating them just so.
 To accomplish this, they act in ways that make other people feel responsible for keeping them happy.
 They do this through complex, extremely subtle cues that influence others to feel certain ways.

-Emotionally immature (EI) people will play mind games with you, having you walk on eggshells around them, leaving you constantly guessing what they want, getting you upset, all to keep your attention focused only on them.
+Emotionally immature (EI) people will play mind games with you.
+You will find yourself walking on eggshells around them, constantly guessing what they want.
+They will get you upset just to keep your attention focused solely on them, even if it's negative attention.

 > EI parents rarely ask politely for help with problems, such as, “Could you help me with this?” or “What steps should I take to fix this situation?”
 Instead, they infect you with their anxious urgency as though it’s your job to take over and make their problems go away.
 But it won’t be over when you solve that first problem; it will be just beginning.
 Your assistance won’t satisfy them for long.
 One helpful act will never be enough because their primary goal is to hold on to your attention and concern as long as possible.
 They don’t want guidance; they want you.
 Their continuing, insoluble problems are the perfect means to that end.
 Once you start solving their problems, their issues will proliferate.

-While emotionally immature people need you to tend to their needs immediately and without hesitation, they also don't express their needs to you clearly.
+While emotionally immature people expect you to tend to their needs immediately and without hesitation, they also don't express their needs to you clearly.

 > Instead of talking about their feelings, EI people express themselves nonverbally through emotional contagion.